In our homes virtually everything is ready. We have prepared what is needed for celebrating this feast in a lovely and beautiful way.

 We are also most probably ready.

-Tomorrow is Christmas Eve.
+In four days there is Christmas Eve.
 We will be celebrating the most beautiful and appealing feast of the new life.
 God will become a member of our human family.
 This historical fact which took place in Bethlehem two thousand years ago, is even now, two millennia later, a special and extraordinary sign.
 A sign of God's love and unalterable decision to invite everybody to join Him in heaven.

 Since our childhood days, we remember only the good and warm things which happened in our lives.